The Importance of the Kidneys

 7. Controls the two lower orifices

 As part of the Kidneys job of dominating water it also controls the drainage of waste products through the two lower orifices of the anus and the urethra.
-It is Kidney Qi that opens and closes both of these sphincter.
+It is Kidney Qi that opens and closes both of these sphincters.
 The Kidneys are also involved in the production and excretion of genital secretions such as urine, vaginal discharge and semen.

 8. House the will power(Zhi)